- Hi, I am Vishal Gada. After years at KPMG and Dhruva, we co-founded Aurtus, a boutique tax advisory firm, in 2020.

 Back story: Audit to Tax Partner KPMG and Dhruva

-In 2002, as a freshly qualified Chartered Accountant, I started my career at PwC Mumbai in Statutory Audit.
+In 2002, as a freshly qualified Chartered Accountant, I started my career at my erstwhile articles firm in Mumbai, in Statutory Audit.

-Yes, I dove right into hardcore audit for the first two years…Only to realise that my interest lay in international tax.
+Yes, I dove right into hardcore audit for the first two years…Only to realise that my interest lay in international tax, and hence I joined PwC in tax.

 Also, I didn’t last long in my first job, leaving after only 16 months due to a challenging senior.